 The same goes for resistance training (weight lifting) and blood sugar.
 Some types of resistance training will make your blood sugars increase!

-In this post, I’ll talk about how different types of resistance training affects your blood sugar and the strategies you can try to proactively manage your blood sugar during and after resistance training.
+In this post, I’ll talk about how different types of resistance training affect your blood sugar and the strategies you can try to proactively manage your blood sugar during and after resistance training.

 Why resistance training is good for people with diabetes

-I absolutely love resistance training for three simple reasons:
+I absolutely love resistance training for three reasons:

 - Resistance training makes me feel strong and empowered.